 Heat pump technology is relatively new in the residential HVAC industry.
 Carrier and Payne central air conditioning units equipped with heat pump options are very reasonably priced.
 The cost for heat pump capabilities is low, and adds little to your initial cost when installing a new or replacement AC system.
 By providing efficient heating in temperatures down to 30 degrees or even lower, an air source heat pump system creates a hybrid system that maximizes your comfort during the spring and fall months, while saving on your energy bills.
 As the Twin Cities’ leading residential HVAC contractor, we’ll be glad to show you all of your options with a free consultation in your home.

-Do you cover the Twin Cities suburbs?
+Does Residential Heating and Air cover the Twin Cities suburbs?

 Yes.
 Our extensive service area covers the 7–county metro, including Hennepin, Dakota, Ramsey, Carver, Anoka, Scott, and Washington County.
 Our service vans are seen in all communities, from Plymouth, Minnetonka, St. Louis Park and Golden Valley in the west to Woodbury, White Bear Lake, Maplewood, and Cottage Grove in the east, and from Blaine, Roseville, Coon Rapids, and Brooklyn Park in the north to Bloomington, Eden Prairie, Richfield, and Edina in the south.